syntasso/workshop/enhancing-a-promise/README.md

 #### Testing the pipeline locally

-Since a pipeline is just the manipulation of an input value to generate an output file, it can be easily validated locally by building and running the docker image with the correct volume mounts.
+You can easily validate your pipeline locally by building and running the Docker image with the correct volume mounts.

-To set up this test, we will create two directories inside `request-pipeline-image`: `input` and `output`.
-Inside `input`, then we will add our expected input file (i.e., the resource request the app developer provides).
-From the `kratix/samples/postgres` directory, run the following:
+Check that you are still in the `kratix/samples/postgres` directory, and run the block below to:

+1. create two directories inside `request-pipeline-image`: `input` and `output`
+1. create expected input file (i.e., the request from your user)

 ```bash
 cd request-pipeline-image